outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

   - functions:
     - allow combination of intents to find malicious intent structures (like a sequence of neutral-intent functions that has an emergent malicious intent when used in that sequence)
     - operate on intents (intent-modification intent)
+    - derive intent as a dependency of the intent interface conversion function
+    - map intent to direction & assess solution progress by movement in that direction

+    - mapping intent to structure & vice versa is shown in FIG. 13 (Intent-matching)

   - structures:
     - intent matrix is the interaction space of a set of intents, where its emergent intents can be traced across the interaction space